alexfernandez/alexfernandez.github.io/permanent/cv.md

 which in retrospect was not a great decision: it consumed some time every week to read its endless stream of notifications and keep up with obnoxious updates and inane corporate self-help.
-I hardly got any valuable contracts via LinkedIn, just lots of recruiters I was not interested in.
+In return I just got lots of recruiters I was not interested in.
 The few interesting offers I have received in recent times
 (from the likes of Amazon and Facebook)